leandrocp/mdex/guides/streaming.md

 2. Replace a chunk when its id repeats.
 3. Keep chunks in id order.
 A replacement does not move its chunk.
 4. Any earlier id may repeat.
 Document-wide Markdown can change an earlier AST.
 5. Normal Stream completion is EOF.
-There is no custom EOF chunk.
+There is no custom EOF chunk or unchanged replacement.

 A chunk may contain more than one Markdown block.
 MDEx groups top-level nodes by source range so consumers do not need to split Markdown themselves.